Where Do Bike Accidents Happen in Chicago?

 Lawyer for Bike Accident in Chicago

-Chicago is a busy city with constant movement.
-Over 2.5 million people live in the city, making it the most populous city in the midwest and the third largest city in the United States.
+Over 2.5 million people live in Chicago, making it the most populous city in the Midwest and the third largest in the United States.

 Speeding